Restoring the Values of the Past: Creating A School of Music in Tajikistan

 Travelling the Silk Road from East to West: How a 14th century Mongol pilgrim became the leader of the church in Iraq

 In this talk, Professor Philip Wood examines the lives of Barsauma and Mark, Christian pilgrims from Mongolia who became important players in the politics of 14th century Iraq.
-This session will explore the conditions under which long distance overland travel and the spread of ideas and personnel across Eurasia was possible during this period.
+This session explores the conditions under which long distance overland travel and the spread of ideas and personnel across Eurasia was possible during this period.

 This talk will highlight how Christianity in the 14th century was not only a European phenomenon and how the Christian communities that this pilgrim encountered in Central Asia had rich histories going back to the 6th and 7th centuries.